keptn/keptn.github.io/content/docs/0.16.x/integrations/webhooks/_index.md

 *Important Notes:*

 * Many APIs require `Content-Type: application/json` so be sure to add this as a custom header.
 * Webhook subscriptions are stored in clear text within the upstream Git repo, so be sure to store tokens or other secret data as Keptn secrets.
-Details on creating and using secrets this is [described below](#include-sensitive-data).
+Details on creating and using secrets are [described below](#include-sensitive-data).

 {{< popup_image
 link="./assets/header-secret.png"